harshkulkarni17/Colloquium/README.md

 This is a group study application.
 In this, anyone among the group members can create a group and others can join the same group.
 At the time of group creation, a random subject code is generated and with the help of this code the other members can join the same group for further discussion and working.
 It allows you to share the required notes due to which other members can access it and works efficiently.
-Also the members can have a group discussion by chat achtivity.
+Also the members can have a group discussion by chat activitv.
+The app will help to improve the productivity resulting in time saving and colloborative learning.
 # Screenshots
 <img src = "https://user-images.githubusercontent.com/67639866/135707463-7cebbd38-7bba-46b1-aa92-a0a9c926e196.jpeg" width = "300" height = "600"> <img src = "https://user-images.githubusercontent.com/67639866/135707472-b249d67f-c214-46fd-8a6b-e0e14a4261b1.jpeg" width = "300" height = "600">
 --------------------------------------------------------------------------------------------------------------------------------------------------